Big Bad Friend: Humpty was the Big Bad the entire time. Although later in the movie, he redeemed himself and was on Puss' side again.

 Puss again puts on his Puppy-Dog Eyes, this time for a prison guard so he may escape.
 The score during this part is the same melody played during the first time Puss does it in Shrek 2.
 It's even on his Wanted poster.

-Never Live It Down: invoked Kitty keeps reminding Puss he hit her in the head with a guitar.
+Never Live It Down: In-universe.
+Kitty keeps reminding Puss he hit her in the head with a guitar.

 Nice Hat: Puss has a Musketeer-esque hat, complete with feather.